-A number of diagnoses are problematic when alcohol or drug use are regular features of an adult's presentation, but in each case multi-agency inquiries should be made to gather as much information as possible about an adult's condition.
-In addition, because an adult's underlying condition may deteriorate with ongoing alcohol or drug use, inquiries should be made each time an adult protection referral is made and no assumption should be made about the adult's condition on the information gathered during a previous inquiry.
+In addition, because any underlying condition may deteriorate with ongoing alcohol or drug use, inquiries should be considered each time an adult protection referral is made and no assumption should be made about the adult's condition on the information gathered during a previous inquiry.

-An assessment that intervention under the Act is not necessary or appropriate taking into account local eligibility criteria, does not absolve authorities of responsibility to consider intervention under other legislation, such as the NHS and Community Care (Scotland) Act 1990, or to offer other services.
+An assessment that intervention under the Act is not necessary does not absolve authorities of responsibility to consider intervention under other legislation, such as the NHS and Community Care (Scotland) Act 1990, or to offer other services.
 Actions taken or the reason for no action taken should be recorded.
 Consideration should be given to practical and emotional support provided by social work, health, and independent and third sector and private sector providers.
 For example the provision of mainstream health and social care services such as housing, independent living, financial, occupational therapy, counselling, support for carers, and Health and Social Care Partnerships.